swiftlang/swift/docs/CppInteroperability/Roadmap.md

 ## Evolution process

 Several specific API patterns are outlined above.
 These specific API patterns will each need a detailed, self-contained, evolution proposal which can take context from and be framed by this roadmap.
-Once each of these specific API patterns is accepted by the Swift community (through the evolution process) the design will be ratified and that part of Swift and C++ interoperability will no longer be considered experimental.
+Once each of these specific API patterns is accepted by the Swift community (through the evolution process) the design will be ratified.

 As discussed many time before, the C++ language is huge and scattered (refrase).
 This roadmap allows specific, focused, and self contained evolution proposals to be created for individual pieces of the language and specific programming patterns by providing goals that lend themself to this kind of incremental design and evolution (by not importing everything and requiring specific mappings for specific API patterns) and by framing interop in a larger context that these individual evolution proposals can fit into.